 Roast the beef in the oven for 1.5 to 2 hours or until it reaches your desired level of doneness.

 While the beef is cooking, prepare the potatoes au gratin by layering sliced potatoes in a baking dish with heavy cream, grated cheese, chopped thyme, and salt and pepper to taste.

-Bake the potatoes au gratin in the oven between 45 and 1 hour, or until the cheese is browned and the potatoes are soft.
+Bake the potatoes au gratin in the oven for between 45 and 1 hour, or until the cheese brown and the potatoes are soft.

 Serve the roast beef and potatoes au gratin together for a classic and delicious meal.

 Grilled Portobello Mushrooms and Potatoes Au Gratin

 · 4 large portobello mushrooms

 Preheat the grill to medium-high heat.

 The portobello mushrooms should have their stems cut off and cleaned.

 Brush the mushrooms with olive oil and season with salt and pepper.